 Configuration management brings a large automation tool into the picture, managing servers like strings of a puppet.

 This forces standardization, best practices, and reproducibility as all configs are versioned and managed.
 It also introduces a new way of working which is the biggest hurdle to its adoption.

 Enter the cloud, and configuration management becomes even more critical.
 That’s because virtual servers such as amazons EC2 instances are much less reliable than physical ones.

 You absolutely need a mechanism to rebuild them as-is at any moment.
 This pushes best practices like automation, reproducibility and disaster recovery into center stage.

 While on the subject of configuration management take a quick peek at hiring a devops guide.

 Q8.
-Explain how you would simulate perimeter security using Amazon Web Services model?
+Explain how you would simulate perimeter security using the Amazon Web Services model?

 From there a webserver group and database group are created.
 The webserver group allows 80 and 443 from the world, but port 22 only from the jump box group.